wdi-sf-september-2014/notes/git_intro/README.md

 [Git](http://git-scm.com/book/en)

-**Goals**
+**Objectives**

-- Understand the purpose of version control systems
+- Illustrate the purpose of version control systems
-- Learn how to manage files with git and github
+- Demonstrate how to manage files with git and github
-- Understand git branching  (We didn't get to this, that's OK for now)
+- Apply git branching
-- Understand how to collaborate with others
+- Employ proper Git and GitHub collaboration techniques

 **What is version control, and why should you care?**